awslabs/graphstorm/docs/source/tutorials/own-data.rst

 With the partitioned data and configuration YAML file available, it is easy to use GraphStorm's training scripts to launch the training job.

 ..
-Note:: we assume an ip_list.txt file has been created in the ``/tmp/`` folder.
+Note:: We assume an ip_list.txt file has been created in the ``/tmp/`` folder.
 Users can use the following commands to create this file.

     .. code-block:: bash

         touch /tmp/ip_list.txt
         echo 127.0.0.1 > /tmp/ip_list.txt

-Below is a simple launch script example that train a GraphStorm built-in RGCN model on the ACM data for node classification.
+Below is a launch script example that trains a GraphStorm built-in RGCN model on the ACM data for node classification.

 .. code-block:: bash